 Canola oil may also alter the capacity of working memory.
 A 2017 animal study tested groups of canola-fed mice and their ability to perform in a memory-based maze test.
 Mice fed a diet high in canola oil displayed a reduction of postsynaptic density protein-95, which is an indicator of decreased synaptic integrity.

 Translation: The communication hubs in their neurons started to break down.

 Amyloids are complex combinations of proteins that have the potential to become pathogenic, which can lead to a variety of diseases in the human body.
-Amyloid-beta proteins 40 and 42 have been directly linked to the development of Alzheimer’s disease.
-Canola oil has a direct effect on the ratio between beta amyloids 40 and 42, which ultimately results in neuron damage, memory degradation and the onset of Alzheimer’s disease.
+Canola oil has a direct effect on the ratio between beta amyloids 40 and 42, which may ultimately result in neuron damage and memory degradation.

 Best canola oil substitutes